jftsang/jftsang.github.io/content/pages/teaching.md

 I currently offer supervisions in the following courses:

 * Fluid Dynamics I
-* Fluid Dynamics II
 * Quantum Mechanics
 * Variational Principles (calculus of variations)

-and in recent years have also taught courses including
+In recent years I have also taught many courses including

 * Dynamics and Relativity
 * Mathematical Biology